imhemish/hmenu/README.md

 After that, put the listener file in your startup folder, generally availalbe at  C:\Users\User\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup where User is your username

 # Configuration
-Hmenu creates a folder and file on first run in your home directory.
-The directory would be named ".hmenu".
+Hmenu creates a file ".hmenu.toml" on first run in your home directory.
+You can choose to include or exclude system, user start menu items or custom commands.
+The configuration uses simple TOML configuration syntax.
-Inside it, you would find file "hmenu.conf".
-The syntax of configuration is:
-<the_name_by_which_you_will_call_command>**<command / shortuct path / binary path>
+For example, you can add custom command under [commands]:
+myblahblahcommand = "\path\to\binary\or\shortcut"
+You need to use escape sequence compatible with python if you want to include spaces or special characters especially slashes.
+We generally put "\\" instead of "\"
-The ** sepratior is necessary to separate both fields You may contact the maintainer through email to know more
+You may contact the maintainer through email to know more

 # Usage